-The sweetness of the burnt coconut slivers, slightly salty bitter melon slices, crisp cucumber, citrusy nectarines, fresh cherry tomatoes blended well with the flavors of the garlicky-onion creaminess of the coconut milk browned to perfection on the soft, mushy broiled eggplant.
+In this Kulawong Talong – Eggplant in Burnt Coconut Cream, I savored the sweetness of the burnt coconut slivers, slightly salty bitter melon slices, crisp cucumber, citrusy nectarines, and fresh cherry tomatoes.
+All these blended well with the flavors of the garlicky-onion creaminess of the coconut milk browned to perfection on the soft, mushy broiled eggplant.
 Every bite was unbelievable.
-I felt like a goddess being lavished with a wonderful vegetable concoction!
+I felt like a goddess being lavished with a wonderful vegetable concoction.

 When I first heard of the “burnt coconut” method of cooking that’s a very traditional way of preparing coconut in vegetables I was intimidated by it.
 Authors Amy Besa and Romy Dorotan tell the complete story in their updated, revised cookbook “Memories of Philippine Kitchens”.
 I was looking for original recipes to feature alongside the June article I had written for “Food” Magazine, Manila’s largest circulating culinary print publication, and Amy first sent me their recipe for “Kulawong Talong”.

 Later on the “Food” editors chose another recipe to go with my magazine feature article, a Blueberry – Purple Yam tart, but I was smitten by the flavors this eggplant recipe promised.
 So when my younger son who loves vegetables came home to visit last week, I lost no time in making this.

 First, I broiled the Chinese eggplants, a staple in my vegetable bin.
 A trip to the Asian market is not complete if I don’t grab a couple of these long, pretty purple eggplants.
 Once they were broiled and cooled, I peeled them and started “burning” the coconut cream.
 It was actually easier than it looked.
 Once I got going, pressing, kneading, sieving the coconut, everything just fell in place.